danicavalera/Algorithmic_Trading/README.md

 #### Conclusion
 Based on the reports, the baseline performance did better with a higher accuracy score of .55.
+From reviewing the acftual returns and Stratgey returns, they follow almost extra through the first half of 2017 then the spread grew larger than the baseline model.

 ## Baseline Performance
 ![Report](Images/Baseline.png)